SleepySpeller/YourOpenMP3/README.md

 <br>

 [FFMPEG](https://www.gyan.dev/ffmpeg/builds/#release-builds) is also required.
+You can follow [this guide](https://www.wikihow.com/Install-FFmpeg-on-Windows) to install ffmpeg for Windows.

 <br>

 ### Running the program
-Download the source code and run the GUI.py file in a Command Prompt
+Download the latest release, extract and run GUI.py

 # Authors
 Software made by [@SleepySpeller](https://github.com/SleepySpeller/)